AlexisLayPhD/delinquent-tax-dataset-analysis/README.md

 ## View the Analysis
 See the R Markdown file: [CASE_STUDY_tax_delinquent_database.Rmd](./CASE_STUDY_tax_delinquent_database.Rmd)

+## Key Findings
+- Identified variation in delinquency duration and total outstanding debt across properties
+- Filtered the dataset to isolate higher-distress cases
+- Produced a ranked list of properties for targeted follow-up analysis

 ## Tools Used
 - Excel (data filtering and preprocessing)
 - R (data analysis and exploration)